 Leader: Peter Burman

-The Black Wildebeest trail (photos below by Charley Lewis) is situated south of Van Reenen’s Pass in the Sandspruit conservancy, near the Drakensberg midlands of KZN.
+The Black Wildebeest trail is situated south of Van Reenen’s Pass in the Sandspruit conservancy, near the Drakensberg midlands of KZN.

 All 18 of us arrived on the Friday evening at “Siggy’s Camp”, a spacious and comfortable hut.